Squamish Bike Guide: Diamond Head Zone

 Pepe's Chophouse + Seafood

 Sit, sip and socialize just a few minutes drive from the Half Nelson parking lot where you can enjoy a sophisticated post-ride meal.
-Featuring steaks, seafood and craft cocktails, visit Pepe's Chophouse + Seafood for dinner with extended brunch and lunch hours Friday and Saturday.
-Closed Sundays.
+Featuring steaks, seafood and craft cocktails, visit local's favourite Pepe's Chophouse + Seafood, open daily from 5-10PM.

 Squamish Valley Golf Clubhouse